Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 And that is only the first pass.
 It does not include intake meetings, sourcing, scheduling, interviews, candidate communication, hiring-manager follow-up, offer process, or administrative work.

-So yes, hiring teams compress the screen because volume forces compression.
+Hiring teams compress the screen because volume forces compression, but that choice has consequences.

-But compression has consequences.

 The more the process optimizes for speed, the more resumes are forced to become instantly legible artifacts.
 The market then teaches candidates to optimize for the skim rather than the truth.